 Who remembers Duckman?
 Anyone?
 Well, if you haven't seen this adult animated show from the same people behind Rugrats and The Wild Thornberrys then your truly missing out.
 Even if you're a fan of the show (and if you've seen it, you definitely are), you may not have realised that in 1997 there was an adventure game based on the lewd private dick/family man...

 Where Duckman: Legend of the Fall is certainly known is amongst classic adventure gaming enthusiasts.
 It is notoriously one of the most difficult to find games in this genre becoming rare just a few years after release.
 The cause of such obscurity was pretty much down to the poor release date of May 1997 when the show would soon be permanently off the air after four seasons.
 As such it was released in limited numbers.
 A quick search on eBay for a physical copy yields zero results, either as current or completed sales which makes it difficult to assess the going price.
 I'd suspect that it could easily venture into the hundreds.

-The game open with the monotonously voiced porcine sidekick Cornfed narrating from the trenches of a war zone as if it were some 1940s film noir.
+The game opens with the monotonously voiced porcine sidekick Cornfed narrating from the trenches of a war zone as if it were some 1940s film noir.
 He's telling us the story of Duckman and how he completely ignores his duties as a reality TV star (it's going all meta on us) by going on expensive month-long spa visits and prostitute binges.
-You play as this fowl-mouthed mallard who proudly puts the 'dick' in private dick.
+You play as this fowl-mouthed mallard who proudly puts the 'dick' in 'private dick'.
 It comes as no surprise to everyone else that upon your return to the family home, the studio has replaced you with your exact opposite: the muscular and generous New Duckman.